lumue/getdown/doc/youtube-dl doc/youtube-dl.md

 To specify percent literal in output template use %%.
 To output to stdout use -o -.

-The current default template is %(title)s-%(id)s.%(ext)s.
+The current default template is %(title)s-%(handle)s.%(ext)s.

 In some cases, you don’t want special characters such as ä¸, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
 In these cases, add the --restrict-filenames flag to get a shorter title:

 Output template and Windows batch files
- If you are using output template inside a Windows batch file then you must escape plain percent characters (%) by doubling, so that -o "%(title)s-%(id)s.%(ext)s" should become
+ If you are using output template inside a Windows batch file then you must escape plain percent characters (%) by doubling, so that -o "%(title)s-%(handle)s.%(ext)s" should become
- -o "%%(title)s-%%(id)s.%%(ext)s".
+ -o "%%(title)s-%%(handle)s.%%(ext)s".
 However you should not touch %’s that are not plain characters, e.g. environment variables for expansion should stay intact: -o "C:HOMEPATH% top%(title)s.%%(ext)s".

 Output template examples
  Note on Windows you may need to use double quotes instead of single.